-The U.S. cattle herd peaked in 2018 and has begun a steady decline.
+The U.S. cattle herd most recently peaked in 2018 and has begun a steady, cyclical decline that continues.
 However, the West has experienced overall growth in cattle herds since the late 1980s.
 In general, increasing herd populations lead to increased consumption of feeder hay.